tyson-swetnam/ua-library-lightning-talk/PITCHME.md

 ---

-### GIS at scale beyond the laptop or local desktop solution
+### GIS is being done at scale beyond the laptop or local desktop solution

 +++